Skip to content

 Tests License Python Linux

 Shannot lets LLM agents and automated tools safely explore your Linux systems without risk of modification.
-Built on bubblewrap, it provides bulletproof read-only sandboxing for system diagnostics, monitoring, and exploration - perfect for giving Claude or other AI assistants safe access to your servers.
+Built on PyPy sandbox architecture, it provides hardened sandboxing for system diagnostics, monitoring, and exploration - perfect for giving Claude or other AI assistants safe access to your systems.

 Claude shannot do that!